-LCRA continually works to improve and expand conservation strategies throughout the basin, including collecting baseline data, conducting verification studies and benchmarking of other successful water providers, and working with builders, landscapers and environmental interests.
+LCRA continually works to improve and expand conservation strategies throughout the basin.
+Strategies include collecting baseline data, conducting verification studies, benchmarking of other successful water providers, and working with builders, landscapers and environmental interests.

 Since 2012, new conservation programs include a residential outdoor rebate program; a commercial, institutional and industrial (CII) water audit and rebate program; a firm water customer cost-share program; irrigation evaluation training; and an irrigation technology rebate program.
 LCRA periodically updates rebates offered through these programs and adopted an expanded set of residential outdoor rebates in 2017.
 The most recent program update was in 2022.
 The programs are available to water users that directly or indirectly receive water from LCRA.
 Municipal customer mandatory requirements such as irrigation standards and permanent landscape watering schedules account for nearly 70 percent of the savings.
 In 2022, LCRA revised its Water Conservation Plan rules for firm water contracts to include a requirement for its municipal customers to adopt a permanent no more than twice weekly watering schedule.
-As of 2023, about XXXX acre-feet per year is saved from implementation of firm water conservation strategies.
+Firm water customers are responsible for enforcing the watering schedule.
+LCRA requires its customers to submit annual water conservation and drought contingency plan implementation surveys.
+During years when LCRA requires its customers to implement mandatory drought response measures, staff includes a section in the survey addressing drought enforcement.
+As of 2023, about 7,634 acre-feet per year is saved from implementation of firm water conservation strategies.

 LCRA also has implemented or completed several key agricultural conservation projects since 2019.
 Conservation projects that continue to provide annual savings include the Garwood measurement project, a land leveling grant program, the Gulf Coast Agricultural Division gate rehabilitation project and the Garwood gate automation project.
 LCRA also has a revised its land leveling grant program (see section 4).
-As of 2023, LCRA estimates the three-year rolling average annual water savings in the irrigation divisions is 14,769 acre-feet.
+As of 2023, LCRA estimates the three-year rolling average annual water savings in LCRA's agricultural divisions is 14,769 acre-feet.
 This averaging is used to provide a more consistent savings number during droughts, when curtailments can result in no savings in Lakeside and minimal savings in Gulf Coast, as occurred in 2023.
 This methodology is also consistent with the accounting approach for implementing requirements of HB1437.
 The 2022 three-year rolling average of the amount of conserved water was 16,520 acre-feet per year, reflecting a curtailment of the second growing season in the Lakeside and Gulf Coast divisions.